 Interest revenue is recognised on a proportional basis taking into account the interest rates applicable to the financial assets.

-All revenue is stated net of the amount of goods and services tax (GST) and value added tax (VAT).
+All revenue is stated net of the amount of goods and services tax (GST).

-(o) Borrowing Costs
+(n) Borrowing Costs

 Borrowing costs are expensed in the period in which they are incurred.